 One of the best places in the city to see live music is the legendary Horseshoe Tavern, which has been going strong since 1947.
 The much-loved music venue has seen everyone from The Rolling Stones and Tragically Hip, to Blue Rodeo, Wilco, and Arcade Fire grace the stage.
 There’s usually something going on here every night of the week.

 Catch a Flick at TIFF Bell Lightbox

 There’s always something interesting playing at TIFF Bell Lightbox so it’s worth checking the listings to see what’s showing since it’s not likely something you’ll see at your local multiplex.
 The complex occupies an entire city block in Toronto's media and entertainment district.
-In addition to film, TIFF Bell Lightbox also hosts various events, talks and festivals.
+In addition to films, TIFF Bell Lightbox also hosts various events, talks, and festivals.